grafana/agent/docs/sources/flow/get-started/install/puppet.md

 - These steps assume you already have a working [Puppet][] setup.
 - You can add the following manifest to any new or existing module you choose.
 - The manifest installs {{< param "PRODUCT_NAME" >}} from the package repositories.
-The manifest targets Linux systems from the following families:
+It targets Linux systems from the following families:
   - Debian (including Ubuntu)
   - RedHat Enterprise Linux (including Fedora)